Institute for Social Innovation

 The Institute for Social Innovation (ISI) supports research, professional development, and organizational consulting projects that build human capital and sustainable change.

-2023-2024 ISI Fellows
+New ISI Fellows for 2025-26

+The Institute for Social Innovation (ISI) supports research, professional development, and organizational consulting that offer novel solutions to problems that are more effective, sustainable, or just than current approaches.
 The ISI Fellows Program offers Fielding alumni an academic partner to continue their professional work, apply for external funding, and publicize their projects.
-The application process is announced in February.
+The application process is announced to alumni each February.
 ISI Fellows have one-year appointments with renewal contingent on progress and future plans.
 ISI welcomes ideas for Fellows projects in each of our program areas: research, professional development, and consulting.
-For more information, contact Charles McClintock, Director of the Institute for Social Innovation (cmcclintock@fielding.edu).

 Human Development

-Dohrea Bardell, Ph.D.
-(Human and Organizational Development 2017)
+Dohrea Bardell, PhD (Human and Organizational Development 2017)

 Mature Leadership for World Peace